hapepo23/crud-demo-ajax-javascript-php-mysql/README.md

 This webapp is a simple diary app.

-You can create, update and delete diary entries, and list all entries in descending order.
+You can create, update and delete diary entries, and list all or filtered entries in descending order.

 ## Project structure